 Large commercial developments such as Seed Valley, the €2 billion Microsoft data centre and ECN part of TNO (an energy research centre near Schagen) signal a move towards more sustainable, digital and forward-looking economic opportunities in the area.

 - Traditional Dutch villages

 Alkmaar, Bergen and Hoorn are modern Dutch cities with centuries-old hearts.
-A walk through their centres can feel like a trip back to the Dutch Golden Age, when they first began to thrive.
+A walk through their centres can feel like a trip back to the Dutch 17th century, when they first began to thrive.
 The surrounding traditional villages are filled with just as much history and beauty, and the view from your window or garden is often that of green fields, trees, little waterways and maybe even old windmills.

 - Coastal, rural and lakeside living

 Residents enjoy a relaxed lifestyle near the North Sea Coast and the IJsselmeer lake.
 The spacious agricultural areas and polder landscapes provide a tranquil atmosphere, often within 30 minutes of cities like Amsterdam and Haarlem (by road or rail).

 The European School Bergen (ages 4 to 18) offers the European Baccalaureate programme and is a school originally developed for families of official EU employees.
 It’s open to all nationalities, including Dutch pupils.

 More and more internationals are choosing to live in the area north of Amsterdam, as internationally-oriented companies seek talent.
 This has meant that social and networking groups are forming and expanding all the time.
 Increasing numbers of international visitors are also heading to attractions such as Alkmaar's cheese market, the beaches at Texel and UNESCO World Heritage site De Beemster.
 Local residents can also enjoy the lively centres of Alkmaar and Hoorn for shopping, dining and socialising.